NULLBERRY-STUDIO/budget-buddy/README.md

 - Clean lines and consistent spacing
 - Accessible UI elements

+## Versioning

+Budget Buddy Berlin follows [semantic versioning](https://semver.org/) (major.minor.patch):

+- **Major**: Breaking changes
+- **Minor**: New features (backwards compatible)
+- **Patch**: Bug fixes and small changes

+The current version is displayed in the footer and follows these principles to ensure transparent and predictable version management.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Created By

-Budget Buddy Berlin is developed by Nullberry Studio, an indie software studio dedicated to crafting better software & tools—no subscriptions, no ads, no hidden monetization tricks.
+Budget Buddy Berlin is developed by [Nullberry Studio](https://nullberry.org), an indie software studio dedicated to crafting better software & tools—no subscriptions, no ads, no hidden monetization tricks.